apache/spark/UPDATING.md

 The new `sync_parallelism` config option will control how many processes CeleryExecutor will use to fetch celery task state in parallel.
 Default value is max(1, number of cores - 1)

-### Semantics of next_ds/prev_ds changed for manually triggered runs

-next_ds/prev_ds now map to execution_date instead of the next/previous schedule-aligned execution date for DAGs triggered in the UI.

 ### Rename of BashTaskRunner to StandardTaskRunner